 The U.S. Embassy cannot reissue visas reported lost or stolen.
 If you recover the passport with the U.S. visa you previously reported lost or stolen, you will not be able to use that visa and you will need to apply for a new visa if you wish to travel to the United States.
 To apply for a new visa, please follow the instructions provided in the Appointment Procedures for Nonimmigrant Visas section and bring the original police report to your interview.
 There is no guarantee that that you will qualify for another visa.
 Please remember that it is your responsibility to safeguard your visa against loss or theft.

-If you comply with all the above conditions, you can schedule a renewal appointment following the instructions on the how to apply page at: www.ustraveldocs.com/cu.
-You will be asked a series of questions and if you are eligible for a visa renewal, you will be allowed to schedule a renewal appointment after paying the fee.
+If you comply with all the conditions, you can schedule a renewal appointment following the instructions on the webpage of the corresponding consular office.
+You will be asked a series of questions and if you are eligible for a visa renewal, you will be allowed to schedule a renewal appointment under the IWP.

 Non-Immigrant Visa Status

 Applicants or their relatives may wish to view the status of a nonimmigrant visa application at https://ceac.state.gov/CEACStatTracker/Default.aspx?App=NIV.
 The applicant or relative will need to enter the interview location (e.g.: CUBA, HAVANA) and the barcode number (e.g.: AA002U22M9) as appears on the DS-160 confirmation page.
-Once the visa appears as “Issued” applicants will be able to come to the U.S. Embassy in Havana to pick up their passport following the instructions on their pass.
+Once the visa appears as “Issued” applicants will be able to to pick up their passport following the instructions on their pass.
 Please be aware that some cases require extended administrative processing.
 This processing may last several months.
-If such is the case, the U.S. Embassy in Havana will contact the applicant by telephone as soon as this process has concluded and a determination has been made on the application.
+If such is the case, the U.S. Embassy will contact the applicant by telephone as soon as this process has concluded and a determination has been made on the application.